Basic Concept of HashMap

 in the underlying table

-array is random, unlike arrays or linked lists that have a clear element order.
+array is random, unlike arrays or linked lists that have a clear order of elements.

-Second, what happens when a hash table reaches its load factor?
-It resizes, right?
-This means the table.length
+Secondly, what happens when the hash table reaches the load factor?
+It expands, right?
+That means table.length

 changes, and elements are moved.

-function recalculates the hash value for each key
+function need to recalculate the hash value of the key

 The hash